ndy5000/webhook-test/README.md

 # webhook-test
 this a webhook-test! :D

-If you see this test, the webhook test worded.
+If you see this test, the webhook test worked.
+It really did! :D